Our Production Lines

 The Cylinder Body Forming Line

-The guard ring protects the valve, which is the most sensitive part of the LPG cylinder, from damage and enables easier handling of the cylinder.
-The guard rings make it possible for cylinders to be stack upon each other for easier transportation and storage.
+The guard ring protects the valve from damage, which is the most sensitive part of the LPG cylinder, and enables easier handling of the cylinder.
+The guard ring makes it possible for cylinders to be stack upon each other for easier transportation and storage.

-The bottom rings help prevent the damage LPG cylinders’ from the bottom.
+The bottom rings help prevent the damage of LPG cylinders from the bottom.
 The bottom rings enhance storage and transportation as the cylinders can easily stack on each other.
-The designs are according to the customer’s needs and in line with KEBS standards.
+The designs are according to the customer’s needs and in line with ISO/KEBS standards.

 Heat Treatment Furnace Line

-The cylinders pass through the oven from entry to exit side on the conveying system for proper heat treatment process between 875 0C to 920 0C of temperature including preheating, heating and cooling steps.
+The cylinders pass through the oven from entry to exit side on a conveying system for proper heat treatment process between 875 °C to 920 °C of temperature including preheating, heating and cooling steps.
 This step is critical as it works to relieve all the stresses caused by the cylinder forming and welding operations.

 Hydrostatic Test Line

-The hydrostatic testing is carried out on the heat-treated LPG cylinders to increase the internal pressure up to 35 bars to aid in visual inspection for any leakages or if the sheet material has some holes/cracks on it as a defect.
+The hydrostatic testing is carried out on the heat-treated LPG cylinders by increasing the internal pressure up to 35 bars to aid in visual inspection for any leakages or if the sheet material has some holes/cracks on it as a defect.

 Shot Blasting Line

-The blasting machine is used to automatically to clean the surface of the LPG cylinders for paint works.
-This is done by blasting off the grit material coming from the turbines of the machine in the confined chamber.
+The shot blasting machine is used to clean the surface of the LPG cylinders before zinc and paint works.

-We do powder painting and our surface coating line has the capacity to coat approximately 250 cylinders in an hour.
-The cylinders undergo various coats of paints starting with the primary coat and finalising with the paint curing.
+We do powder painting and our surface coating line has the capacity to coat approximately 550 cylinders in an hour.
+After completion of powder coating, it will go to the paint curing.

 Screen Printing Line

-Using the approved customer brand name and/or logo, screen printing is done at the agreed-upon parts of the cylinder – body, guard or bottom rings.
-The cylinders are now ready for dispatch to the customer when all the required steps are adhered to and each step receives clearance for the next level.
+Using the approved customer brand name and/or logo, screen printing is done at the agreed parts of the cylinder body.